-R is the molar gas constant, 8.3144 J mol-1 K-1.
+R is the molar gas constant, $8.3144 \text{ J mol}^{-1} \text{ K}^{-1}$.

 - 4.3.
-PN measurement equipment (if PN measurement is required) - 4.3.1.
+PN measurement equipment (if applicable) - 4.3.1.
 Specification - 4.3.1.1.
 System overview - 4.3.1.1.1.
 The particle sampling system shall consist of a probe or sampling point extracting a sample from a homogenously mixed flow in a dilution system, a volatile particle remover (VPR) upstream of a particle number counter (PNC) and suitable transfer tubing.
 See Figure A5/14. - 4.3.1.1.2.
 It is recommended that a particle size pre-classifier (PCF) (e.g. cyclone, impactor, etc.) be located prior to the inlet of the VPR.
 The PCF 50 per cent cut point particle diameter shall be between 2.5 μm and 10 μm at the volumetric flow rate selected for particle sampling.
 The PCF shall allow at least 99 per cent of the mass concentration of 1 μm particles entering the PCF to pass through the exit of the PCF at the volumetric flow rate selected for particle sampling.